Category View

 Little Twee Library

-By mike flugennockMonday - October 17th, 2022Categories: Uncategorized, liberty, media
+By mike flugennockMonday - October 17th, 2022Categories: liberty, media, Uncategorized

 I don’t know about your city, but here in the tonier ‘hoods of DC, the Little Free Libraries are a big thing.
 Sounds really sweet and noble and grassrootsy mutual-aidy n’shit until you get a load of what’s actually in the goddamn things.
 It’s basically the kind of instantly-obsolete stuff you used to see stacked on the sidewalk in front of the fence in front of the house with a little post-it note reading “FREE” — old college textbooks, trendy disposable political tomes, pseudo-academic shartage by “public intellectuals”, cute trendy late ’00s millennial YA novels, trendy child-rearing stuff, trendy self-helpy shit, people unloading all the John Grisham and James Patterson novels they bought to read on the plane… Sure as hell didn’t see anyone giving away their copies of On The Road or To Have And Have Not or Sirens Of Titan or Ché Guevara’s Motorcycle Diaries or anything, y’know…?